In this counseling answer:

 At this point, you feel you are not being appreciated, valued or even acknowledged.
 This is what is really at the root of the problem.

 When we’re not appreciated and we’re always criticized and our small efforts aren’t noticed, after some time we may tend to give up.
 We may think: why should I keep trying when it doesn’t matter anyhow?

 You stated that “I’m always criticized, nothing I do is ever appreciated and I might as well just stop even trying”.
 I’m so sorry that you’re going through this and sad that you feel this way.
 I can imagine you may feel hopeless right now.

 As human beings, we desire to be appreciated.
 We desire to not always be criticized.
 However, there is such a thing as constructive criticism.
 People do this in a loving way because they care.
 They want to see you succeed and do better.
 This type of criticism is done out of love and concern.

-There’s another type of criticism which is done out of spite, negativity, jealousy and other unsavory traits.
-Those people that tend to always criticize others and do not appreciate other people tend to not be happy with themselves.
-In actuality, it is not you that they don’t appreciate or that they’re critical of, it is themselves.
+There’s another type of criticism which is done out of spite, negativity, jealousy, and other unsavory traits.
+Those people who always criticize others and do not appreciate other people tend to not be happy with themselves.
+In actuality, it is not you whom they don’t appreciate or whom they’re critical of; it is themselves.

 I kindly suggest insha’Allah that you start a journal.
-Make a list of the people that are criticizing you and who are unappreciative of you.
+Make a list of the people who criticize you and who are unappreciative of you.
 Are they close to you?
 Do you have strong relations with them?
 Are they good, solid, loving people?
-Write down some of the things said.
-Are there areas that you can improve in?
+Write down some of the things they say.
+Are there areas that you can improve?
 If so, notate it.

-Inshallah, once you understand this, you can insha’Allah begin to separate yourself from what is being said that is not relevant to you.
+Once you understand this, you can begin to separate yourself from what is being said that is not relevant to you.
 When you separate “you” from negativity, you can begin to rebuild your self-esteem your self-worth and your feelings of accomplishment.